 With a length of about 10 kilometres, from les Fonts d’Algar to the Strait of Mascarat , the Serra de Bèrnia stands imposingly perpendicular to the nearby Mediterranean.
-It is an elongated elevation, culminated by a magnificent and stylized crest , which makes it the most spectacular relief in the province of Alicante ―with permission from the Serra del Benicadell―.
+It is an elongated elevation, culminated by a magnificent and stylized ridge, which makes it the most spectacular relief in the province of Alicante -with the permission of the Serra del Benicadell-.

 The mountain range is part of the Protected Landscape of the Sierras de Bèrnia and Ferrer , a protection figure granted by the Generalitat Valenciana in 2006.
 In the shaded area of Bèrnia we also find 4 flora micro-reserves .

 Bèrnia, the mountain range of bandits